AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module15/ex2.md

 ![DSW](./images/jupstart5result.png)

-### Load Car Insurance Interactions into a dataframe-
+### Load Car Insurance Interactions into a data-frame-

 Go to the next cell.
-In this cell you'll load specific fields from the **AEP Demo - Car Insurance Interactions** dataset from Adobe Experience Platform into a dataframe.
+In this cell you'll load specific fields from the **AEP Demo - Car Insurance Interactions** dataset from Adobe Experience Platform into a data-frame.

 Scroll down and click in the next empty cell.